bhavik1st/minivue/PYTHON.md

 2. You're building a Python-focused educational tool
 3. Your team is more comfortable with Python than JavaScript

-For most web applications, using the JavaScript version of MiniVue would be more efficient, but the Python approach could be an interesting experiment or useful in specialized scenarios.
+For most web applications, using the JavaScript version of MiVue would be more efficient, but the Python approach could be an interesting experiment or useful in specialized scenarios.

 ## Extended Example with More Features